NCAR/daskrun/README.md

     daskrun --script example.py --cores $NCORES --project $ACCOUNT --queue $QUEUE --walltime $WALLTIME

+Another difference is that the `--cores`, `--memory`, `--num-processes` keywords used in `daskrun` correspond not to your full desired deployment, but rather to the size of a single job which should be no larger than the size of a single machine in your cluster.
+Separately **the number of jobs** to deploy corresponds to number of workers specified via `--num-workers` keyword argument.

 Under the hood, `daskrun` is doing the following:
 - Get all the specific scheduler keywords such as `project`, `queue`, `walltime`, etc., and submits jobs to the scheduler via [dask-jobqueue](https://dask-jobqueue.readthedocs.io/en/latest/).
 This creates a dask cluster with the specified resources.
 - After this step, dask launches `dask-workers` on requested resources.
 - Next, once the `dask-workers` are up and running, `dask-scheduler` is ready to launch, manage jobs on the created `dask-workers`.
 - Once all jobs are finished, the created dask cluster is teared down, and we are done.

+NOTE:

 ## Installation